astroprofsmith/intromodern.github.io/_sources/c13introGR.md

 # Chapter 13: Concepts of General Relativity

-Although a full treatment of General Relativity is far beyond the scope of this book, I would like to leave you with some hints at the major concepts you must grapple with, if you extend the theory beyond the special case of reference frames moving with constant
+Although a full treatment of General Relativity (GR) is far beyond the scope of this book, I would like to leave you with some hints at the major concepts you must grapple with, if you extend the theory beyond the special case of reference frames moving with constant